-Update – February 8th, 2018: Amazon announced at the end of 2017 that they would be discontinuing their Amazon Cloud Locker service.
+Update – May 15th, 2018: Amazon announced at the end of 2017 that they would be discontinuing their Amazon Cloud Locker service.
 New users were accepted until January 15th, 2018; anyone who signs up now will not be able to upload their music to the service.
-Furthermore, current users won’t have access to their library following January 2019, which gives a year for current users to migrate off of the service or to switch to Amazon’s streaming music plan, described above.
+Furthermore, current users won’t have access to their library following January 2019, which gives about seven months as of writing for current users to migrate off of the service or to switch to Amazon’s streaming music plan, described above.
 We’ve left this portion of the guide remaining for current subscribers through January 2019, as they still have access to the service, and have added a portion to our guide below these steps explaining what to do instead of relying on Amazon’s Cloud Music service.
 Keep in mind that, if you haven’t used Cloud Locker prior to January 2018, you can’t use the service.